jerryhgladinet/docs/user_serveragent/source/index.rst

 It is a file server enablement to allow remote and mobile access, while at the same time, provide business continuity through file synchronization and version control.

+It is also a hybrid cloud setup that allows files and folders to be accessed from both local area network (file server map drive) and from remote locations/Cloud/Internet (via virtual mapped drive).

 This is |prodname| File Server Agent Administration Guide.

 .. note::